WilsonHUNG-web/Linux_Kernel_Labs_IIS500500/mycall/instructions.md

 ## Specification
 Implement a system call, mycall, which passes a ```char``` pointer and can show the contents by ```printk()```.
 You must check whether the memory access to the char pointer is valid or not.
-The char cannot exceed 100 chars. chars more than 100 will be cut out.
+The char cannot exceed 100 chars. chars more than 100 will be cut out.<br>

+Followings are the files to be editted with its basic structures.<br>

 ### For 64-bit: arch/x86/include/asm/unistd_64.h
 ```
 #define __NR_mycall                             307